 Abdominal girth is the measurement of the distance around the abdomen at a specific point.
 Measurement is most often made at the level of the belly button (navel).
 Abdominal girth is used to diagnose and monitor the following:

-- Buildup of fluid in the abdomen, most often caused by liver failure or heart failure
+- Buildup of fluid in the abdomen, most often caused by liver failure, heart failure, or any cancer that has spread widely throughout the abdomen

 - Buildup of intestinal gas, most often caused by blockage or obstruction in the intestines

-Bray GA.
+Kumar RB, Aronne LJ.
 Obesity.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 7.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 7.